 - Take folic acid supplements.
-Some people need vitamin D supplements.
+Some women need vitamin D supplements

 - Don’t smoke

-- Even people without medical problems that cause fatigue find that pregnancy can be very tiring so make sure you include rest periods.
+- Pregnancy can be very tiring so make sure you take regular rest periods

-The majority of women in recent studies had a normal vaginal delivery.
-A small number had a caesarean section; both methods of delivery were found to be safe.
+PoTS does not influence the type of delivery, and PoTS is not a contraindication to labour or a vaginal birth.
+The majority of women in recent studies have a normal delivery.
+A small number have a caesarean section; both methods of delivery are safe in PoTS.

-Make sure that your obstetrics consultant and the anaesthetist know about PoTS before your delivery.
-It may be helpful to print a leaflet about PoTS from PoTS UK website.
+Make sure that your obstetrics consultant and the anaesthetist know about your PoTS before your delivery.
+It may be helpful to print information about PoTS from the PoTS UK website.

-- *Get up and get going as soon as you can after birth.
+- *Get out of bed and move around as soon as you can after birth

-- *Pace yourself - there is always another day.
+- *Pace your activities - there is always another day